ethereum/devp2p/discv5/discv5-wire.md

 request must send one or more NODES messages containing node records registered for the topic.

+## Test Vectors

+A collection of test vectors for this specification can be found at [discv5 wire test vectors].

 [handshake section]: #handshake
 [encoding section]: #packet-encoding
 [topic queue]: ./discv5-theory.md#topic-table
 [theory section on tickets]: ./discv5-theory.md#tickets
 [EIP-778]: ../enr.md
+[discv5 wire test vectors]: ./discv5-wire-test-vectors.md